How do you talk to a person with dementia?

-With a diagnosis comes a progression of symptoms including memory loss, decline of motor skills and inability to communicate.
+With an Alzheimer’s or dementia diagnosis comes a progression of symptoms including memory loss, decline of motor skills and inability to communicate.
 But, while some people experience a rapid progression of the disease, many others live for many years before their symptoms grow severe.
 Mike Belleville, who has Lewy Body dementia, said the hardest thing he’s experienced since his diagnosis is not the symptoms.
 In fact, it’s the assumptions people make about his mental state after they find out about his condition.

 “As soon as you tell someone you have a dementia diagnosis, especially if it’s somebody you haven’t seen for a long time who may not know or even a stranger, their automatic assumption is that you’re in the latter of progression of the disease, that you’re not capable of doing things that you used to do before, that you’re not capable of learning new things,” Belleville told Being Patient in a recent panel discussion among people with dementia diagnoses.
 “They talk slower to you.
 Some of them may talk louder to you.
 It’s just a laundry list of things.”

 On the panel, participants agreed that dementia’s symptoms manifest differently and at different paces for every person who experiences it, but one experience many people living with dementia share is that they often contend with these assumptions, discrimination and discomfort from others — including their doctors, loved ones and friends.
 While it may be unintentional, navigating these reactions and misconceptions from others can have lasting consequences on the diagnosed person’s self-esteem, mental health and quality of life.